Lake Grand Etang

 Take a trip to Sauteurs on the northern side of the island, where you can see the steep 100-foot cliff (known as Carib's Leap) where Carib Indians jumped to their death in 1651 rather than surrender to French colonists.

-Best Beach for Active Types: Grand Anse Beach is Grenada's most famous stretch of soft white sand.
+Grand Anse Beach is Grenada's most famous stretch of soft white sand.
 Located just south of St. George's, this stunning two-mile beach has attracted many of the island's hotels and resorts.

 For First-Timers: Take a driving tour through Grenada's lush interior to some of its most memorable attractions.
-Highlights include photo stops at Grand Etang Lake and Annandale Falls, a brief climb up to Fort Frederick and a tour of a traditional spice plantation.
+Highlights include photo stops at Grand Etang Lake and Annadale Falls, a brief climb up to Fort Frederick and a tour of a traditional spice plantation.

 For Active Types: Go on a hike to the spectacular Seven Sisters Falls.
 Your guide will point out local flora and fauna on your way to and from the falls, where you can take pictures or go for a quick swim in one of several clear pools.